Saturday, March 29, 2008

 Jaime and Hide in front of the Japanese hostel (looks like a garage, doesn't it :D)

 Our initial plan was to travel to Oaxaca from Mexico City but we figured out that we really didn't have time to do it.
 Instead we found some cheap flights and flew straight to Merida to meet Luis, another Mexican friend of ours.
 Surprisingly in Merida I was sick again.... this time I had fewer, and a lot!
 I was almost burning because my skin was so hot :P Anyway, the weather in Merida is always either hot or very hot.
-It's also very humid there so we were just wearing our shorts in the middle of January :P That's when I thought that something might be wrong when I was really freezing during the night :D hahah!
+It's also very humid there so we were just wearing our shorts in the middle of January.
+That's when I thought that something might be wrong when I was really freezing during the night :D hahah!

 Luis, me, Jaime and Hide